 One of the prominent landmarks of the city, the Sarkhej Roza is known for its rich history and reverence.
 Though there are several rozas in the state this is the biggest of all rozas.
 A must-see hotspot of Ahmedabad represents the spirituality and serenity featured by most Islamic sacred places of worship.

-Located 7 km South West of Ahmedabad, the sacred site is one of the striking monument that includes a mosque, mausoleums, palace, tank and pavilions.
+Located 7 km South West of Ahmedabad, the sacred site is one of the striking monuments that includes a mosque, mausoleums, palace, tank and pavilions.
 When eminent Swiss-French architect Le Corbusier visited Sarkhej Roza, he compared it to the Acropolis of Athens.